drapadubok/scalaSparkChurn/README.md

 http://hackers-duffers.logdown.com/posts/245018-configuring-spark-with-intellij

+Originally I set up my project manually, but there is a nice template here: https://github.com/anabranch/Apache-Spark-Scala-Project-Template

+# Tools for AWS

 To install AWS cli, python required:

-pip install awscli
+`pip install awscli`

 On first use:

-aws configure
+`aws configure`

-aws emr create-default-roles
+`aws emr create-default-roles`

-# Some helpful commands

-To create EMR cluster with spark and ssh to it:
+# Working with EMR on AWS

+Assuming you have your account setup and you have created keypair on one of the regions, let's first create an EMR cluster with Spark, ssh to it and then terminate it.
+I will set logs to be written to a bucket on S3 and provide it with name of my keypair.

+For example, assuming my bucket is DUMMYBUCKET and name of keypair is DUMMYKEY.
+When I just started, I though KeyName parameter required path to DUMMYKEY.pem, but no, just the name.

-aws emr create-cluster --name "MyClu" --release-label emr-4.3.0 --log-uri S3_BUCKET --instance-type m3.xlarge --instance-count 3 --applications Name=Spark --use-default-roles --ec2-attributes KeyName=EC2_Key_Name_Not_Path
+`aws emr create-cluster --name "MyClu" --release-label emr-4.3.0 --log-uri DUMMYBUCKET --instance-type m3.xlarge --instance-count 3 --applications Name=Spark --use-default-roles --ec2-attributes KeyName=DUMMYKEY`

+As a result you will get cluster id, somethin like J-12398213, this will be used to identify your cluster.

-aws emr ssh --cluster-id "j-xxx" --key-pair-file PATH_TO_EC2_KEYPAIR
+`aws emr ssh --cluster-id "J-12398213" --key-pair-file DUMMYKEY.pem`

-To upload files to S3 via CLI:
+Now, to terminate the cluster, there should be a CLI command, which always fails for me, so I just go to my AWS console and shut it down manually.
+I'll deal with it next time I edit this text.

+I used a few files I put to S3.
+In case you want to upload them via CLI, first approach just loads the file, second recursively loads the whole folder:

-time aws s3 cp --region eu-west-1 churn_data.csv S3_BUCKET
+`time aws s3 cp --region eu-west-1 churn_data.csv DUMMYBUCKET`

-time aws s3 cp --region eu-west-1 --recursive .
-S3_BUCKET
+`time aws s3 cp --region eu-west-1 --recursive .
+DUMMYBUCKET`

 To submit an app: